PaulFreund/myhub/README.md

 ## Configuration ##

-To configure myHub just copy config.json.example to config.json and customize it to fit your needs.
+To configure myhub just copy config.json.example to config.json and customize it to fit your needs.

-    // Start myHub and use the config.json in the same folder node myHub.js
+    // Start myhub and use the config.json in the same folder node myhub.js

-    // Start myHub with the specified config file node myHub.js customconfig.json
+    // Start myhub with the specified config file node myhub.js customconfig.json